CT Arts Foundation

 The point is we have nothing to see, hear or experience without the artists creating works of art.

 Beginning in the 1980s with the rightward shift in American politics, direct artists grants were removed from public funding.
-The National Endowment for the Arts (NEA), and the Connecticut State Legislature, prohibit direct funding of artists.
+The National Endowment for the Arts (NEA), and the matching funds from the Connecticut State Legislature, prohibit direct funding of artists.
 Last year, for example, the State of Connecticut distributed more than $65 million in grants from the NEA and State Legislature to arts, culture and tourism organizations.
 By contrast, only $150,000 from a single grant was allocated to distribute as artist grants in amounts up to $5,000 each.

 It is our honor to be the directors of such a prestigious organization to help fill the gap in our artistic ecosystem.
 On behalf of the Board of Directors,